demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 10. microsoft-atp-create-alert
 ---
-Create a new alert entity using event data, as obtained from the Advanced Hunting.
+Creates a new alert entity using event data, as obtained from the Advanced Hunting.

 ##### Base Command